palmercluff/restful-api-examples/README.md

 ```
 Should give you the message: `The server says: Hello from the server!`

-I think you get the general idea...
+I think you get the general idea.
+Depending on what kind of data the client is expecting to receive back from the server, the content type needs to be specified.
+In the previous examples we are just sending back plain text, but other popular types of data are JSON, XML, and more!